FREE TRAINING!

 The ability to stop foraging locally and ignore food, to feel restless and energetic, and to deny one’s dangerously thin appearance are proposed by the AFFH to be adaptive mechanisms that would have facilitated migration to abundant lands and in turn, maximize chances of survival.

 In the next 3 posts, I’ll be unpacking each of these core principles and explain why they are plausible adaptations for Anorexia being an evolved response to famine.
 You’ll also learn how all of this knowledge can be used to successfully treat and fully recover from Anorexia.
 I did it, which means you can too!
-To get the next part of this series delivered straight to your inbox, subscribe to my email newsletter!.
+View the full Adapted to Flee Famine Hypothesis series here.

 Adapted to Flee Famine Hypothesis FULL TEXT